vcu-swim-lab/stack-intheflow/README.md

 An IntellJ plugin to query Stack Overflow.

 ### Search StackOverflow Without Ever Leaving the IDE
-StackInTheFlow integrates seamlessly with Intellij to allow you to find the solutions to the development problems you face without ever leaving the "flow" of you development environment.
+StackInTheFlow integrates seamlessly with Intellij to allow you to find the solutions to the development problems you face without ever leaving the "flow" of your development environment.

 ![Search](https://i.imgur.com/jvoysIm.gif)